 - If your router has more than 8MB Flash, you may use the AIO (All-in-one) firmware with all features

 - If your router has a USB port and you need to run a BitTorrent client on the router, choose BT-VPN, otherwise I suggest Big-VPN.
 (See the builds.png below)

 - Verify that its file size is less than the flash size of your router.
-Be very careful if you have a 4MB Flash router – you may need to use Std or Mini variants (instead of VPN) in order to fit the 4MB Flash requirement.
+Be very careful if you have a 4MB Flash router – you may need to use Mini variants in order to fit the 4MB Flash requirement.
 However, recent releases may not have any variant that will fit into 4MB.